 In today’s business environment, sustaining growth and profitability is never a guarantee.
 Technological and scientific advances shorten life cycles of products and services, business models change and new competitors appear from outside the industry.
 This constant instability makes it necessary to seek new business opportunities.
-How do you identify market opportunities in these conditions?
+In this article, we’ll outline 8 ways to identify market opportunities for business growth.

 First, you need to define a framework to help search for opportunities.
 To do this, it is necessary to understand your company’s business direction and to have knowledge of the resources, strengths and capabilities of your company.